This is the second part of the posting on company interviews.

 Starting Interviews

 I first start with the nine leadership positions of my companies, beginning with chief officers (hiring two positions from the pool CEO and COO) followed in the following order; CFO, VP of Sales (these are in my option the 4 most important positions in my companies).
-VP of Marketing, VP of Human Resources, VP of Communications, VP of Art, VP of Digital Media will follow in suit.
+VP of Marketing, VP of Human Resources, VP of Communications, VP of Art, and VP of Digital Media will follow suit.
 I will typically dedicate one day to the chief officers and the CFO and then double up (two positions per day) for the rest of the interviewing schedule.
 This is a week of interviewing to fill the leadership team for the company.
 I have the luxury of having two interview spaces near my classroom and can have two interview rooms running at the same time.
-I will have a preset schedule for interviews and having defined days and times each student know when they are to dress up and be prepared for the position they want.
-Like I said before, I do not like to choose who gets the job, but when the panel is deliberating, I make myself available for them to use me a reference of the applicant and ask me questions about the applicant's history, personality traits, and personality as I know them a bit better than the panel.
+I will have a preset schedule for interviews and have defined days and times so each student knows when they are to dress up and be prepared for the position they want.
+As I said before, I do not like to choose who gets the job, but when the panel is deliberating, I make myself available for them to use me as a reference for the applicant and ask me questions about the applicant's history, personality traits, and personality as I know them a bit better than the panel.

 Filling the Leadership team

 After the Chief Officers are hired I have them become part of the interview panel moving forward and they are actively involved in hiring their leadership team.
-The students that move to the other side of the table and help select their team.
+The students move to the other side of the table and help select their team.
 To a person, they find this very interesting and very valuable to see what happens from the interviewer's perspective and they gain invaluable experience from this process that helps them be outstanding interview candidates as they move through their work career.
 Quite often, I will have several kids vying for the top positions and those that do not get hired will have the opportunity to interview for any of the other leadership positions.
 I do not require them to redo their application packet but many times they will update their cover letter and resume to address the new position they are applying for.
 This in itself, shows a bit about the applicant and the commitment to the company.
 Each day we will have two interview panels going.
 The CEO will be in one interview panel hiring the leadership positions for the departments they oversee.
 (Sales, Marketing, Art & Digital Media) The COO will be in another panel hiring leadership positions for the departments they oversee.
 (Accounting, HR, Art & Communications) at the end of that first week, the company leadership team will be filled.
+This process takes about 1 week.

 Departmental Interviews